wzf2000/MACRec/readme.md

     - `dataset/`: All dataset preprocessing method.
     - `evaluation/`: The pipeline and basic class for evaluation the model.
     - `llms/`: The wrapper for LLMs (both API and open source LLMs).
-    - `prompts/`: Some functions for getting the prompts.
     - `rl/`: The datasets and reward function for the RLHF are defined here.
     - `tasks/`: For external function call (e.g. main.py).
     - `utils/`: Some useful functions are defined here.